-Yeovil Town Demoted Two Divisions to the National League17 May, 2019
+17 May Yeovil Town Demoted Two Divisions to the National League

 Normally I am in a great mood on a Friday evening because I am greeting the weekend but not today!
 Late this afternoon the news came out that friends of Since 71, Yeovil Town will drop down two divisions from the Women’s Super League to the National League after the FA rejected their bid for a second-tier licence.